 If you are in law enforcement or, like me, has a best friend who’s a cop and feels the need to show you his new gun every time you go over to his house, you may already be familiar with a couple of these.

-Here are the top 10 handguns that use 9mm ammo:
+Here are the 10 best 9mm handguns of all time:

 10. Heckler & Koch P7

 The P7 is a semi-automatic pistol, designed by Helmut Weldle from Germany is produced by Heckler & Koch GmbH.
 It was seen and used for the first time in 1976 by the West Germany police force after the 1972 Munich Olympics Massacre.

 This was an advanced pistol for its time and was meant to fire 9mm Parabellum cartridges.
 There were many variations of the P7 produced.
 The newer models are still used by many police forces around the world.

 Designed and patented by Gerog Luger himself, the Parabellum Pistole was a semi-automatic pistol that was recoil-operated.

 This pistol was also produced in Germany by the weapon manufacturer DWM in 1908 and by many others as well.
 It was designed for the 9mm caliber by Luger, who also designed the 9x19mm Parabellum rounds.

 It’s very familiar to us because of its use during both of the World Wars by the German army.
 This old pistol is now a collector’s gun by people who are interested in World War II period handguns.